ChunlinYangHEU/SSBLE/README.md

 # SSBLE
-Sparse Structured Block Encoding for quantum circuits
+Quantum circuit of Sparse Structured Block Encoding for a sparse structured matrix with given data item

 ## Install Python and Python packages